A consultant dietitian is an essential part of the long-term care interdisciplinary team.

 They have in-depth knowledge about the role of food and nutrition in the prevention, treatment, and progression of disease.

-Dietitians are also knowledgeable about nutrient composition and preparation of food, and the many factors that affect food and nutrition behavior of people across the life cycle.
+Dietitians are also knowledgeable about nutrient composition and preparation of food, and the many factors that affect food and nutrition behavior of people across the life cycle, including older adults.

 Finally, they have the skills to translate scientific information into laymen’s terms and assist individuals in gaining knowledge and improve decision making.